 We set out below examples of the different ways in which we use personal information and where this personal information comes from.
-The academy's primary reason for using your child's personal information is to provide them with an education.
+The academy's primary reason for using your personal information is to provide you with an education.

 Admission forms give us lots of personal information.
-We get information from you, your children, their teachers and other students.
-Your child's old school also gives us information about them so that we can teach and care for them.
+We get information from you, your parents, your teachers and other students.
+Your old school also gives us information about you so that we can teach and care for you.

-Sometimes we get information from their doctors and other professionals where we need this to look after them.
+Sometimes we get information from your doctors and other professionals where we need this to look after you.